 The next time you are offshore and spot flyers, pay close attention to the motion of the wings or lack thereof.

 When wondering why do flying fish fly, the reason is to escape predators who are looking for the next meal.
 Flying fish are consumed by pelagic species including dolphin, wahoo, tuna, sailfish, marlin, and more.

 Despite the flyer relying on the water to breathe, the fish soars long distances above the surface, even with the inability to achieve respiration.

-On average, the flyer travels over 150 feet but can exceed 600 feet with ideal wind conditions.
+The flying fish wings on average, allow the flyer to travel over 150 feet but the flight exceeds 600 feet with ideal wind conditions.

 Regarding height, flying fish max out at 20 feet above sea level on their journey before splashing back in the sea for a breath of air.

 In Barbados, the flying fish is a staple to the local cuisine.
 Fortunately, the fish is abundant in offshore waters; therefore, they are simple to harvest by utilizing bright light.
 The flyers are attracted to bright artificial light.